UMM-CSci-3601/3601-lab4-mongo/CODE_QUALITY_CHECKS.md

 There are numerous tools designed to monitor the "quality" (defined in various ways) of your code and provide feedback on weak spots and opportunities for improvement.
-We have a few of these configured to work with your project repository, providing you with feedback in two forms:
+We have several of these configured to work with your project repository, providing you with feedback in two forms:

 - Badges (at the top of [README.md](README.md))